 The Turing Scheme has replaced the Erasmus+ programme in providing funding for participants in universities, colleges, and schools to go on overseas study and work placements.

 The Department for Education (DfE) plans to make A Levels and their new technical alternative, T Levels, the main further education qualifications at age 16 in England.
 They’ll sit alongside apprenticeships.
-Funding for other current post-GCSE options, including most BTECs, will be removed by 2025.
+Funding for overlapping post-GCSE options, including many BTECs, will be removed.

-These reforms, announced on 14 July 2021, are part of wider Government efforts to overhaul the further education system, including provisions in the Skills and Post-16 Education Bill, which is currently before Parliament.
+These reforms, announced in July 2021, are part of wider Government efforts to overhaul the further education system, including through provisions in the Skills and Post-16 Education Bill.